marvinrobot42/ens160-aq/Readme.md

 Notes

 This is my first device driver project.
 It was inspired by Alexander Hübener excellent ENS160 crate.
-I was not able to get thaty ENS160 crate working in my ESP32-C3 (unknown reason) so I created my own driver as a learning exercise.
+I was not able to get that ENS160 crate working in my ESP32-C3 (unknown reason) so I created my own driver as a learning exercise.

 Usage